rpbritton/Keyboards/keyboard-sail/wiki/1-Parts.md

-## The Parts that make up a keyboard
+## The parts that make up a keyboard

 * Switches